MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-enumresourcenamesexw.md

 The localization language used to filter the search in the MUI module.
 This parameter is used only when the <b>RESOURCE_ENUM_MUI</b> flag is set in <i>dwFlags</i>.
 If zero is specified, then all .mui files that match current language preferences are included in the search, following the usual Resource Loader strategy (see <a href="/windows/desktop/Intl/user-interface-language-management">User Interface Language Management</a>).
 If a nonzero <i>LangId</i> is specified, then the only .mui file searched will be the one matching the specified <i>LangId</i>.

-#### - lpszType [in]

-Type: <b>LPCTSTR</b>

-The type of the resource for which the name is being enumerated.
-Alternately, rather than a pointer, this parameter can be <a href="https://msdn.microsoft.com/761df981-776f-43ca-9cc9-bb82a49f66e6">MAKEINTRESOURCE</a>(ID), where ID is an integer value representing a predefined resource type.
-For a list of predefined resource types, see <a href="https://msdn.microsoft.com/8d27f79a-8165-4565-a975-f25b2344efdc">Resource Types</a>.
-For more information, see

-the Remarks section below.

 ## -returns

 Type: <b>BOOL</b>